Chapter 3. The LLDB debugger

 3.5.
 Stepping through code

-You can use LLDB to step through the code of your program to execute only one line of code after the line pointer.
+You can use LLDB to step through the code of your program to run only one line of code after the line pointer.
+When you step, execution moves to the next line and pauses so you can inspect the program state.

 Procedure

-1. Set your line pointer to the line you want to execute.
+1. Set your line pointer to the line you want to run.

 2. Enter: